marcozanotti/website/content/about.md

 ## Publications

-In 2021 I published an R package related to the topic of **behavioral finance** It is the first R package allowing R users to perform several types of behavioral analysis.
+In 2021 I published an R package related to the topic of **behavioral finance**.
+It is the first R package allowing R users to perform several types of behavioral analysis.
 The released version of the [**dispositionEffect**](https://marcozanotti.github.io/dispositionEffect)